mdn/content/files/en-us/web/accessibility/aria/attributes/aria-keyshortcuts/index.md

 Modifier keys are keys that don't have any impact when used on their own.
 They are written as "Alt", "Control", "Shift", "Meta" (Command key on Mac), or "AltGraph" (Option key on Mac).

 Non-modifier keys are keys that have impact when used alone, be that printing a character, moving focus, or otherwise creating a keyboard event when used.
-Non-modifiers that print a single character include characters like "P", "z" and ".".
-Since the plus sign is used in writing key combinations, it is written as "plus" if used as the non-modifier.
-Other written-out non-modifiers include white space characters "Space", "Tab", and "Enter", and all characters that result in actions, like "ArrowUp", "PageUp", and "Escape".
-If you want to use a character that might cause problems, like a a double quote character within double quotes, escape the character: "Control+&#39;".
+Non-modifiers that print a single character include characters like `P`, `z` and `.`.

+Since the plus sign is used in writing key combinations, it is written as `plus` if used as the non-modifier.
+Other written-out non-modifiers include white space characters `Space`, `Tab`, and `Enter`, and all characters that result in actions, like `ArrowUp`, `PageUp`, and `Escape`.

+If you want to use a character that might cause problems, like a a double quote character within double quotes, escape the character: `Control+&#39;`.

 Modifier keys must be listed first in each key combination.
-Possible key combinations include "Control+P" or "Shift+Space" and "Q".
-If the full shortcut requires all three of these combinations in order, it would be written as `aria-keyshortcuts"Control+P Shift+Space Q"`.
+Possible key combinations include `Control+P` or `Shift+Space` and `Q`.
+If the full shortcut requires all three of these combinations in order, it would be written as `aria-keyshortcuts="Control+P Shift+Space Q"`.
 When a key combination includes more than one modifier key, the order of the modifiers doesn't matter, but they all must come first, before the non-modifier.

 These two attribute declarations are equivalent.